top of page

 Voyant: Cashflow for John

 Let's take a look at Timeline.
-At a high level, things look fine, with the plan working in 80% of historical scenarios and the median case showing the balance increasing over time.
+At a high level, things appear to be fine, with the plan working in 83% of historical scenarios and the median case showing the balance increasing over time (in real terms).

 Timeline: The plan is successful in 80% of historical scenarios